-3.4.4 Access Roads
+3.4.3 Access Roads

 Approximately 5.5 miles of new or upgraded roads will be constructed to facilitate both construction and maintenance of the wind turbines (Figure 2, Site Detail Map).
 These roads have been designed to minimize length and construction impact.
 Initially, turbine access roads will be approximately 40 feet in width to accommodate the safe operation of construction equipment.
 Upon completion of construction, the turbine access roads will be reclaimed and narrowed to an extent allowing for the routine maintenance of the facility, or approximately 16 feet in width.
-The wind turbines will be accessible from public roads.
-Access roads will follow fence lines, field lines, and existing field access roads to the extent possible.
+The wind turbines will be accessible from gravel access roads, which will follow fence lines, field lines, and existing field access roads to the extent possible.
 Siting roads in areas with unstable soil will be avoided wherever possible.
 Roads will include appropriate drainage controls, including culverts and will be constructed in a manner to allow farm and/or land owner equipment to cross.
 The access road cross-sections will consist of graded soil, with soil stabilization, and surfaced with compacted base of course aggregate.
 Gates will be installed where access roads cross landowner fences.

-The environmental conditions within the project area and other information used to complete the environmental analysis are described in greater detail in the Site Permit Application of which this Bird and Bat Conservation Strategy is a part.
+A Site Permit Application and EA were completed for the Project which provide greater detail of the environmental conditions and potential Project impacts.
+This ABPP is a part of those documents.
 The analysis was conducted following PUC procedures on siting LWECS and applicable portions of the Power Plant Siting Act, which was used to determine various exclusion and avoidance criteria considered in the selection of the project area.